Funding: TOA General Fund and Road Maintenance Fund

 Phase III - East side of Railroad Avenue, south of Lee Street and north of Myrtle Street

-Phases I and II have been completed and include replaced sidewalk, a decorative strip of red pavers along existing buildings, decorative red permeable pavers (which allow water to infiltrate) in many on-street parking spaces, bio-retention areas, and regular landscaped areas.
+All three phases have been completed and include replaced sidewalk, a decorative strip of red pavers along existing buildings, decorative red permeable pavers (which allow water to infiltrate) in many on-street parking spaces, bio-retention areas, and regular landscaped areas.
 The permeable paver and bio-retention areas help with managing stormwater quality and quantity.
 This helps our local streams, rivers, and, ultimately, the Chesapeake Bay.